 He did not ultimately receive commission money on either sale and his lawyer told the tribunal Hughes believed he was assisting the Fitzroy St vendors to avoid incurring marketing costs while obtaining a price they were happy with.

-Hughes told the Herald tonight he never set out to be dishonest.
+Hughes told the Herald last night he never set out to be dishonest.

 "There's huge regret around the way things have eventuated, but there was no intent to pull the wool over anyone's eyes."